mediahackza/jobs-mediahack/src/routes/Developer.md

 # Jobs @ Media Hack

-## Front-end Developer/Designer
+## Data Visualisation Developer/Designer

 ### Position type:

-Full time preferable, part-time with a view towards future full time an option.
+Full time.

 ### Location:

-Remote within South Africa.
+Remote within South Africa, or Johannesburg.

 ### Application deadline:

-15 December 2021
+17 December 2021

 ### Description

-[Media Hack Collective](https://mediahack.co.za) (MHC) is a media startup specialising in data analysis, visualisation and building products that empower news organisations.
+[Media Hack Collective](https://mediahack.co.za) (MHC) is a media startup specialising in data analysis, visualisation and building products that help organisations tell better stories with data.
+MHC is also the publisher of [The Outlier](https://theoutlier.co.za), a data journalism publication focused on Africa and South Africa.

-MHC is looking for a self-motivated and creative mid-level front-end developer.
+We're looking for a self-motivated, creative mid-level data visualisation developer.
 The right candidate will be expected to work on a range of front-end HTML/Javascript projects for both internal and client use.

-Projects are varied and require a level of creativity and design as well as a good understanding of data presentation.
+Projects are varied and require a high level of creativity and design as well as a good understanding of data presentation.
 Please take a look at some of our [work examples](https://mediahack.co.za/category/work/) for an idea of the types of projects we work on.

-The position requires experience in modern front-end tools and practices including Javascript, Node, Svelte and services such as Vercel and Netlify.
-Most projects will include libraries and frameworks like D3.js, Svelte and Leaflet.js.
+Strong knowledge of D3 and other data visualisation technologies is essential as well as experience in modern front-end tools like Node, Svelte and Vercel.

 Attention to detail and design skills are required, as is the ability to work with a small team of journalists and data analysts.

-**Note**: This is a remote position and you will need your own computer/laptop and a reliable internet connection.

-### Skills/experience

-A minimum of 2 to 4 years experience in the following is required:
+### Skills & experience required

     - HTML
     - CSS